CarInsurance.com Insights

 Average annual insurance rates from top insurance companies for sports cars

 Insurance companies calculate premiums differently, leading to varying costs across insurers.
-Of the companies we surveyed, Nationwide had the cheapest average rates for sports car insurance, followed by Geico, State Farm and Progressive.
+Of the companies we analyzed, Travelers has the cheapest average rates for sports car insurance, followed by State Farm and Progressive.

 See the table below for the average annual premiums for the cheapest sports cars to insure.